FogNetwork/Shadow/README.md

 # Shadow
-Shadow is a stunning new proxy site built to surf any blocked website and protect you from censorship
+Shadow is a simple yet stunning service built to access any website

 Join our [discord](https://discord.gg/yk33HZSZkU) for more links